-Katavi National Park is a relat untouched wilderness.
+Katavi National Park is a relatively untouched wilderness.
 The park is located in the remote area southwest of Tanzania, in an arm of the Rift Valley and ends in the shallow of Lake Rukwa.
 It lies on a high flood plain surrounding Lake Katavi, south of the Mahale Mountains.
 The wilderness of Katavi is one of the most virgin areas in the country.
 Katavi is home to the largest herds of buffalo on the planet.

 Katavi’s landscape